 The Experience and Social Aspect

-Travelers rave about the friendly host and the engaging atmosphere.
+Travelers love the friendly host and the engaging atmosphere.
 Many reviews mention Angela’s funny personality and her ability to make everyone feel at ease, whether they’re seasoned cooks or complete beginners.
 The small group size (limited to six participants) fosters a relaxed, interactive environment.

 You’ll have the chance to meet fellow travelers, share stories, and enjoy a communal meal that feels more like a gathering among friends than a formal class.
 Angela’s stories and personal touch make this more memorable than a typical cooking demonstration.